singaround/songbook/pages/about.md

 ### The songbook!

 Don’t panic!
 We’ve created a songbook together featuring lots of songs which we think are good to go - sometimes thanks to some rewrites or missing out the occasional dodgy verse.
 We can’t promise that nothing dubious has slipped through (we’re all still learning too!), but the songbook’s a great place to start.
-Grab a paper copy or find it online here: [www.auntieshanty.org](https://www.auntieshanty.org).
+Find it online here: [www.auntieshanty.org](https://www.auntieshanty.org).

 ## My favourite song’s not in the book - can I sing it?